Damgalnuna: Worship

 An inscription with Ashurnasirpal II indicates that Damgalnuna also shared a temple with her husband in Kalhu.

 Hurrian reception

 Damgalnuna was incorporated into Hurrian religion, where she similarly fulfilled the role of Ea's wife.
 According to Piotr Taracha, it is possible the transfer of her cult occurred in the third millennium BCE already.
-She is mentioned in the treaty between Šattiwaza and Šuppiluliuma I, in which she appears near the end of the list of divine witnesses, between Belet-ekalli and Ishara.
+She is mentioned in the treaty between Šattiwaza and Šuppiluliuma I, in which she appears near the end of the list of divine witnesses, between Belet-ekalli and Išḫara.
 She is among the deities depicted in the Yazılıkaya sanctuary, where she appears in a procession of goddesses, between Shalash and Nikkal.
 She was also worshiped alongside other Hurrian deities in the Hittite capital, Hattusa, and in Nerik.